2008 Mongolian parliamentary election: Allegations of fraud

-After intermediate results published on 30 June showed MPRP victory, Democratic Party chairman Elbegdorj declared on 1 July that the elections were rigged and that his party would not accept the results.
-In a press conference held on 7 July, DP politicians Dambyn Dorligjav, Zandaakhuugiin Enkhbold and Lamjavyn Gündalai declared that there had been massive irregularities with voter registration.
+After intermediate results published on 30 June showed MPRP victory, Democratic Party (DP) chairman Tsakhiagiin Elbegdorj declared on 1 July that the elections were rigged and that his party would not accept the results.
+In a press conference held on 7 July, DP politicians Dambiin Dorligjav, Zandaakhuugiin Enkhbold, and Lamjavyn Gündalai declared that there had been massive irregularities with voter registration.
 Some of their claims were later repudiated by the central registry office.
 Other allegations were irregularities in the counting process, and voter bribery.

-For illegally using private documents of voters such as duplicating names of voters by (publishing duplicate IDs and false IDs with the names of dead people and so on) in 2008 parliamentary elections, L.Amarsanaa (MPRP), former chairman of State General Registration Authority was investigated by the Independent Authority Against Corruption and charged in September 2008.
+For illegally using private documents of voters such as duplicating names of voters by (publishing duplicate IDs and false IDs with the names of dead people and so on) in the 2008 election, L.Amarsanaa (MPRP), former chairman of State General Registration Authority was investigated by the Independent Authority Against Corruption and charged in September 2008.